AntonioTorres23/OpenGL_Notes/Advanced Lighting.md

 ![[Pasted image 20251017132222.png]]

 Here the issue should become apparent.
 The left image shows Phong reflections as familiar.
-With the theta
+With the theta ($\theta$) (scalar number/angle) being less than 90 degrees.
+In the right image we can see that the angle